manzanillo/smerge/README.md

+# TMP - README...
+This is a private "fork" of [smerge](https://github.com/manzanillo/smerge) and used to develope the application further on a local basis.
+This repository is connected to a server under "xxx" which should automatically compile a pushed version to view chances.

 # smerge

 Smerge is a merge tool for school environments and Snap!.
 It is based on a lot of open source projects including cytoscape.js or Django.
 It is intended to be simple, beautiful, fast, and easy to use in school environments.
 A live demo can be found at [smerge.org](https://smerge.org)